 Some of the most useful reports are cost-benefit analyses and implementation timelines.
 Be mindful that production may dip during various stages of the rollout.
 Resources will be focused on installation while employees learn new practices, and general expenses can increase depending on the training and consulting services you select.

 These concrete numbers will provide you more exact expectations to help you modify your actionable goals and achieve buy-in from your executive team.
 Metrics that demonstrate how much you expect to improve customer retention and conversion rates will convince even the most skeptical.
-But don't dismiss their feedback – they may catch a hidden detail, and that reluctance could carry over to the other staff when inevitable pain points arise during the learning process.
+But don’t dismiss their feedback; they may catch a hidden detail.
+But their reluctance could carry over to the other staff when inevitable pain points arise during the learning process.

 Goldenberg says to first decide which data is necessary to migrate for you to minimize the costs and time of working with irrelevant information.
 He has found that too much data, especially at launch, becomes a burden on its users.

 Once the CRM platform is operational, trust your champions to spearhead training initiatives with their general staff.
 By this point, the champions should be familiar with the system, its benefits and how to use the tools.

 Most CRM offerings include training and consulting programs to enable businesses to get the most out of their platforms.
 During this testing phase, assign your IT team to perform quality assurance tests.
 Some bugs are inevitable, but you don’t want the opening launch to be marred by many urgent IT fixes while the system is live.

 Follow this six-step plan focused on realistic goals and actionable data to successfully launch your CRM software with full buy-in from your team.